 Northern Lights is responsible for developing and operating CO2 transport and storage facilities, open to third parties, as part of Longship, the Norwegian Government’s full-scale carbon capture and storage project.
 It will be the first ever cross-border, open-source CO2 transport and storage infrastructure network and offers companies across Europe the opportunity to store their CO2 safely and permanently underground.
-Phase one of the project will be completed in mid-2024 with a capacity of up to 1.5 million tonnes of CO2 per year.
+Phase one of the project will be ready to receive CO2 in 2024 with a storage capacity of up to 1.5 million tonnes of CO2 per year.

 Longship includes capturing CO2 from industrial sources in the Oslo-fjord region (cement and waste-to-energy) and shipping liquid CO2 from these industrial capture sites to an onshore terminal on the Norwegian west coast.
 From there, the liquefied CO2 will be transported by pipeline to an offshore storage location subsea in the North Sea, for permanent storage.
 Northern Lights is responsible for the transport and storage components of the project.

-The Longship project reflects the Norwegian government’s ambition to develop a full-scale CCS value chain in Norway by 2024, demonstrating the potential of this decarbonisation approach to Europe and the world.
+The Longship project reflects the Norwegian Government’s ambition to develop a full-scale CCS value chain in Norway, demonstrating the potential of this decarbonisation approach to Europe and the world.
 The Norwegian Government has demonstrated strong, long-standing leadership in realising full scale CCS.
-With support of the Norwegian Government, the Northern Lights project can provide realistic decarbonisation opportunities for Norwegian and European industries.
+With support of the Norwegian Government, Northern Lights can provide realistic decarbonisation opportunities for Norwegian and European industries.

 The government issued feasibility studies on capture, transport and storage solutions in 2016.
 Combined, these studies showed the feasibility of putting together the pieces of the value chain and realising a full-scale CCS project.